Can Job-Hopping Become An Endless Loop?

 A recent Gallup report on the Millennial generation reveals that 21% of people born between 1980 and 1996 have changed their jobs within the past year.
 Millennials’ level of engagement in the workplace is the lowest of all generations, and only three in ten are emotionally and behaviorally connected to their jobs and companies.
-In fact, 60% of them admit that they are permanently hunting for new positions.
+60% of them admit that they are permanently hunting for new positions.
 And even within the older generations, the figures are not that different.